ZeroDrift810/NELBOT/README.md

 Then do the following steps
 1. Find your league in the Madden companion app and click on it
-2. Navigate to Export data section
+2. Navigate to Export section
 3. Type in the madden exporter url.
 It will be on the Madden Data page of the exporter and be the following URL: https://mxport.herokuapp.com/USERNAME (again replace that with your username). *unfortunately you have to type this because EA is ass and wont let you copy and paste*
 4. choose league info, weekly stats, and scroll down on the week number to find All Weeks and choose that.
 5. Finally export!